AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 ## Templating

 Markup for each pattern in our style guide is created with [Twig](http://twig.sensiolabs.org/), a PHP-based HTML templating engine.
+Twig allows us to easily include patterns inside of other patterns.

 You can view both the Twig syntax and the rendered HTML markup for a pattern by clicking on the gear icon in the upper right of every page and selecting "Show Pattern Info."

 ## HTML